 Lewis holds several teaching positions at Yale University, where he is an Assistant Coach for the Yale College Chamber Music Seminar and a music history Teaching Fellow at the Yale School of Music.
-He has previously taught for the Yale Secondary Lessons program, Yale Music in Schools Initiative, and Yale School of Music aural skills class.
-Lewis also regularly substitute teaches at the School for Strings in New York City.
+He has previously taught for the Yale Secondary Lessons program, Yale Music in Schools Initiative, and Yale School of Music aural skills class, and regularly substitute teaches at the School for Strings in New York City.
 While living in Los Angeles, Lewis held a teaching position at the Colburn School in the Jumpstart Young Musicians Program and performed community engagement concerts for thousands of elementary school students through the Musical Encounters Interactive.

-During the summer of 2022, Lewis will be on faculty at the Bravo International Chamber Music Workshop in Buffalo, NY and Westport Chamber Music in Westport, CT.
 Lewis maintains a studio of private students in New Haven, Connecticut and a studio of online students.
 If you would like to study with Lewis, please reach out via the CONTACT page.

 © Gregory Lewis 2022